The Supremacy Clause stands as one of the most misunderstood and abused provisions in the Constitution.

 That, as this control cannot possibly extend beyond those objects to which the federal government is competent, under the constitution, and under the declaration contained in the twelfth article (Tenth Amendment), so neither ought the laws, or even the constitution of any state to impede the operation of the federal government in any case within the limits of its constitutional powers.
 That a law limited to such objects as may be authorized by the constitution, would, under the true construction of this clause, be the supreme law of the land; but a law not limited to those objects, or not made pursuant to the constitution, would not be the supreme law of the land, but an act of usurpation, and consequently void.

-In the next installment of this series, we will examine who decides the extent of federal power in the constitutional system.
+NOTE: This is the fifth in a series of articles covering basic constitutional principles In the next installment of this series, we will examine who decides the extent of federal power in the constitutional system.